abickel-bil/bilcon25-fluent-api-workshop/Docs/step-2-api-design.md

 ### Action Item 2

 Using your native-language description (if you've completed action item #1) or the [functional requirements](../Outcomes/step-1-requirements-analysis.md) document, model the interfaces that you'll use to build your fluent API.

+## Next Steps

+- To view the solution to this step, `git checkout step-2-api-design-outcome`
+- To continue to the next step, `git checkout step-3-implementation`